-GURDWARA DERA SAHIB PANJVIN PATSHAHI: Gurudwara Dera Sahib Panjvin Patshahi - Shrine of Guru Arjan Dev (1563- 1606 A.D) is situated opposite Lahore Fort near Badshahi Mosque.
-This is the place where Sat Gur Arjun Dev Ji was martyred in the banks of River Ravi after being tortured by Chandu on 30th May 1606 AD.
-The followers of Guru Arjan Singh assert that it is the same spot where Guru Arjan Dev miraculously disappeared in 1606 A.D. in the waters of river Ravi.
-The site where Guru Arjun Dev was martyred a Thara (platform) Sahib was built by Guru Hargobind Ji in Samvat 1919 when he came to Lahore visiting Gur Asthans.
+Gurudwara Dera Sahib Panjvin Patshahi - Shrine of Guru Arjan Dev (1563- 1606 A.D) is situated opposite Lahore Fort near Badshahi Mosque.
+This is the place where Sat Gur Arjun Dev Ji was martyred in the banks of River Ravi after being

+Samadhi of Ranjit Singh

-SAMADHI OF RANJIT SINGH: The Samadhi of Ranjit Singh is the mausoleum of the Sikh ruler Maharaja Ranjit Singh and is located near the Lahore Fort and Badshahi Mosque.
-This building was built in 1848 A.D by Kharak Singh son of Ranjit Singh.
-The tomb exemplifies Sikh architecture, it has gilded fluted domes and cupolas and an ornate balustrade round the top.
+The Samadhi of Ranjit Singh is the mausoleum of the Sikh ruler Maharaja Ranjit Singh and is located near the Lahore Fort and Badshahi Mosque.
+This